vhive-serverless/vHive/scripts/openyurt_deployer/README.md

 ./openyurt_deployer demo-clear
 ```

+The demo code will also show information about node pool after deployment.

 ### 4.1 Invoke the Services (Optional)
 You can try to invoke the services created by `demo-c` or `demo-e` on master node.